-We are proud and privileged to have been able to serve over 4,000 families with nearly $4 million in financial assistance during that time.
+We are proud and privileged to have been able to serve over 4,000 families with more than $4 million in financial assistance during that time.

 Our motto, "No matter the illness.
 No matter the injury.
 No matter the income.
 We help families Bounce and Not Break," has been our guiding force from the first family we helped back in 1997.

 The Help Me Bounce Program allows us to do just that.

 This powerful new platform combines crowdfunding with Spare Key's direct financial support to help leverage social media and broader marketing tactics to raise more funds to help families cover their most pressing financial needs.

 Additionally, the Help Me Bounce Program provides a real-time blogging feature for families that allows them to share the progress of their family member's medical situation with their friends and family.

 As we continue our mission of helping families "Bounce and Not Break," we are mindful of the unique challenges facing many non-profits, including our own:

 - Donors have made different choices on how to exercise their personal philanthropy.